BonilKoo/ML_purity/README.md

 # Data scaling is needed except for RFR model
 Scaler = joblib.load('../models/Scaler/Scaler.joblib')
+Scaler.clip = False # If you use scikit-learn > 0.23.2
 X_scaled = Scaler.transform(X)

 # Load model to use